 We continue to move forward in building the P4G planning district with the development of a draft District Official Community Plan (DOCP).
 The DOCP is essentially a more detailed version of the Regional Plan.
 The DOCP will replace the Regional Plan as it becomes the official planning bylaw for the P4G area.

-The following resources will give you a better understanding of what the DOCP contains so you can provide informed input.
+The following resources will give you a better understanding of what the DOCP contains.

-After we have received and considered your feedback on the draft DOCP, we will schedule a joint public hearing of the P4G municipal councils by the end of September 2020.
+The Planning and Administration Committee is currently reviewing the feedback provided in the formal consultation program held from June 25, 2020 to July 10, 2020.
+The committee will assess the need for revisions to the draft and make recommendations to the P4G Regional Oversight Committee.
+A joint public hearing of the P4G municipal councils is proposed to be held by the end of September 2020 on the final draft plan.
 Approvals from all five municipal councils and the provincial government are required to finalize the DOCP and establish the P4G planning district.
 Once a date in September has been confirmed for the public hearing, we will publicize it through local media and partnershipforgrowth.ca.

-Later this summer, we will host another virtual engagement to get feedback on a draft P4G District Zoning Bylaw.
+Later this summer, we will host another engagement and consultation program to get feedback on a draft P4G District Zoning Bylaw.
 The draft District Zoning Bylaw will include detailed land use regulations, zoning districts, and development standards for properties in the P4G planning district.
 Information will be posted at partnershipforgrowth.ca with details on how you can participate; please stay tuned for details.
-Affected landowners will be notified directly.